 The trip on the road is really an ultimate trip.
 The speed limit is 50 mph.
 The road is locally called the Haul Road and June to mid-July is the ideal time for driving this route.
 Motor vehicle travel should be done by pickup, SUV, or AWD, high clearance car only.
 Small cars and motorcycles are highly discouraged.
 The road is extremely primitive in places, and small car and motorcycle wrecks are extremely common.
 Most motorcycle wrecks result in injuries, and the nearest EMS and medical services are in Coldfoot and Deadhorse.
 There is no cell phone coverage on the road, and some satellite phones do not work within the Brooks range.
 Motorcycles are extremely discouraged from making the journey.

-Due its unique location and the climb in elevation over thousands of feet, and passing through remote areas, it is important when driving in these conditions to be prepared.
+The highway winds through steep melted passes where the lowest temperatures in the US were recorded.
 Check weather forecasts before leaving home, and remember that it becomes cooler and often more prone to storms at higher elevations.
 The climate of the regions this highway traverses range from subarctic to polar.
 During the summer months (Jun-Aug), the average maximum temperatures range from 70°F (21°C) to 50°F (10°C) with average minimum temperatures ranging from 50°F (10°C) to 35°F (2°C).
 Travel on the highway during the months of May and September is a bit colder, although travel along the highway is not considerably more dangerous during these months.
+Along the way we’re probably seeing anywhere from 30 to 50 trucks a day delivering supplies, including food and fuel.
+When the highway is closed there is an estimated 1 million dollars a day in economic loss.